Difference between the COPY and ADD commands in a Dockerfile

 If you are copying local files to your Docker image, always use COPY because it’s more explicit.

-While functionality is similar, the ADD directive is more powerful in two ways:
+While functionality is similar, the ADD directive is more powerful in two ways as follows:

 - It can handle remote URLs